We will be open to the public during our usual hours: 9:30 am – 2:30 pm M-F.

 Our garden shop will be open during our usual hours.
 We will only allow 5 people in the shop at a time.
 We have seating in the hallway, should you need to wait.

 Our clubs and societies will be resuming their meetings and events, subject to the Governor’s orders on gathering size limitations and distancing requirements.
-While we require them to ensure that their members wear masks and maintain social distancing, it will be up to them to make the decisions on what events they hold, subject to the Governor’s orders.
-Please check their websites and FB pages for details on their plans.
+Please check their websites and Facebook pages for details on their plans.

 Our facilities will be open for rentals subject to the Governor’s orders.
 Please contact our office for details and availability.

 We encourage you to keep up-to-date by following NMDOH, CDC, and WHO guidance.

 For more information about cancelled private events, please contact the event organizers.

 For more information about Council member organizations event postponements and cancellations, please check the club websites and facebook pages.

 We will announce changes and updates on our website and social media feeds as we become aware of them.
 Phone messages at the Garden Center will be answered between 10 am – 2 pm M-F. We are experiencing a high volume of spam calls so if our voice mail is full, please call back or contact us through our e-mail address: firstname.lastname@example.org